Removal of Travellers – Options

 Trespass is a civil offence and not generally a criminal offence, unless there is a threat to public order.
 If the encampment is on private land, then the landowner has a number of options available.
-These can range from appointing solicitors and involving different routes to the courts, where legal as well as enforcement fees will be incurred.
+These range from appointing solicitors and involving different routes to the courts, where legal as well as enforcement fees will be incurred.

-A popular option for landlords and their representatives, is using a common law remedy by directly instructing a court enforcement company such as Court Enforcement Services.
+A popular alternative option for landlords and their representatives, is using a common law remedy by directly instructing a court enforcement company such as Court Enforcement Services.
 This option means that the landlord doesn’t require a court order – so avoiding legal fees.

 Under common law, landowners can invoke their common law rights to the Tort of Trespass to remove trespassers from their land.
 The main advantages of the common law process are: